Sleep (rapper): Early life

 Tafoya grew up in the small town community of Farmington, New Mexico.
 He is of Mexican descent.
 At the age of five, Sleep was already rapping and b-boying with his friends and relatives in the small town, with himself naming Run DMC as an important influence when he first began.

+Tafoya comes from a family with deep roots in New Mexico music and broadcasting.
+His great-grandfather Ernesto Tafoya was among the first Spanish-speaking radio personalities on CBS Radio in New Mexico.
+His grandfather, Richard "Dick" Tafoya, was a saxophonist and combo leader in Albuquerque during the late 1940s and early 1950s, and was later inducted into the New Mexico Music Hall of Fame.
+His grandmother Marcella Tafoya (née Padilla) also performed with her band "Marcy and the Talk Abouts."
+His uncle, Alfonso "Pal Al" Tafoya, was a prominent radio disc jockey and program director at KLOS-1450 in Albuquerque in the late 1950s, known for his evening show "Night Train."

 In addition to the hip hop he heard early on, his father was a former bass player for blues musician Gatemouth Brown, and would play a wide array of music, from Mariachi, to blues, to rock.
 Sleep also grew up with seven other brothers who all played musical instruments and had a grandfather who was also a multi instrumentalist.
 Entering the world of rap, he felt that his talents as both an MC and a writer were overly slept on, hence the creation of his name Sleep.

 Growing up in New Mexico, Sleep went to the same school as Onry Ozzborn, which led them to meet Pale Soul.
 Together, they formed the group Oraclez Creed, which would later become Oldominion after combining with Frontline (Destro, Nyqwil, and Snafu).
 After the join, the massive Pacific Northwest hip hop collective grew to over twenty members.